ishitgami/openapi-getx/README.md

 - **Main.dart**: The entry point of the Flutter application.

 - **openapi**:The Dart code for OpenAPI integration was generated using openapi-generator.
-You can find the OpenAPI specification [here](https://petstore3.swagger.io/api/v3/openapi.json).
+You can find the OpenAPI JSON file [here](https://petstore3.swagger.io/api/v3/openapi.json).

 ## Getting Started